 Emergency numbers: 100 (police), 101 (ambulance), 102 (fire)

 Transport and driving: Israel has a highly developed public transport system, so expats shouldn't experience much difficulty getting around the country.
-Cars in Israel drive on the right side of the road.
+Cars in Israel drive on the right-hand side of the road.

 ►For info on getting around in the country, see Transport and Driving in Israel